-Prerequisites: Year 10 Mathematics and minimum of 60% Course Charges: \$ 68.00 per year, CAS calculator (Class Pad 400-\$210)
+Prerequisites: A 'B' Grade in Year 10 Mathematics OR minimum of 60%

+Course Charges: \$69.00 per year, CAS calculator (Class Pad 400-\$210)

 MATHEMATICS - GENERAL

 Mathematics Essential

 The Mathematics Essential General course focuses on using mathematics effectively, efficiently and critically to make informed decisions.
 It provides students with the mathematical knowledge, skills and understanding to solve problems in real contexts for a range of workplace, personal, further learning and community settings.
 This course provides the opportunity for students to prepare for post-school options of employment and further training.